-In 1944 the castle was used as military hospital, being then severely damaged through vandalism and arson by the German troops in retreat.
-After 1950, one of the castle wings became the head office of Bonţida Cooperative Farm.
+In 1944 the castle was used as a military hospital, and at the end of World War II it was largely damaged by vandalism and arson by retreating German troops.
+After 1950, one of the wings of the castle became the headquarters of the Bonţida Agricultural Production Cooperative.

-In the present the castle is under the administration of Transylvania Trust Foundation which has the purpose to restore and capitalize the potential of the estate from Bonţida, here being organized many cultural and artistic activities that attract a large number of visitors.
+Currently, Bánffy Castle from Bonțida is under the administration of the Transylvania Trust Foundation, which aims to restore and capitalize on the potential of the Bonțida estate.
+Numerous cultural-artistic activities are currently organized here, activities that attract many visitors.